yirending/Jupyter-blog/README.md

 ## How to use
 To use simply clone this to your local repository.
 Then follow the following steps:

-* Replace the NHANES_analysis.ipynb with your own Jupyter Notebook file, say, yourfile.ipynb
+* Replace the jupyter-blog.ipynb with your own Jupyter Notebook file.
+For example, yourfile.ipynb
-* Remove blogpost.html (This is my output.)
-* Modify navbar.txt to your own code for adding custom navigation bar on top of your web page
-* Modify main_css.txt to match your website's theme
-* Modify main_js to match your website's theme
+* Modify the `.txt` files in the `custom` folder to your own.
+(This step is very important.
+You can refer to `template.html`).
 * Open terminal and cd to this directory and run

 ```
 python blog-convert.py yourfile.ipynb
 ```

-You should now have a file named blogpost.html, modified to match the theme of your static website.
+You should now have new a file named your.html, modified to match the theme of your static website.

 ## More
-For more customization, you can modify the Python script blog-convert.py.
+Please visit my website [https://elanding.xyz/blog/2018/jupyter-blog.html](https://elanding.xyz/blog/2018/jupyter-blog.html) for more detailed instructions.